Richard Walters (singer-songwriter): 2011 - 2013: Young Trees, Regret Less and Two Birds

-2016 – 2019: A.M.
+2016 - 2019: A.M.

 Walters released the 11-track album A.M. on his own label, Pilotlights Music, in October 2016.
 Produced by Aidan O'Brien, the album includes the song 'July Bones', which featured on an episode of US TV show Bones.
 The album received notable support from BBC Radio 2 DJ Dermot O'Leary and BBC 6 Music DJ Lauren Laverne.
 Following the album, Walters released a number of stand-alone digital singles, including 'Nervous Energy', 'This Fire', 'Already Home' & 'I Won't'.
 These songs featured on TV shows including Station 19, Queen Sugar, Magnum PI and Grey's Anatomy.

-2020 - Present: Golden Veins
+2020 - 2022: Golden Veins, Devon or Las Vegas, Pale June

 Walters signed to UK label Cooking Vinyl in late 2019.
 His fifth album Golden Veins was announced soon after, with lead single This is Where it Ends receiving a digital release in November 2019.
 The album was eventually released in June 2020.
 A track from the album, The Dawn Chorus on Tape, featured on a November 2019 episode of Grey's Anatomy.
 Produced by Patrick Pearson, the album title was inspired by Japanese art-form Kintsugi.
+An independently released 4-track EP, 'Devon or Las Vegas', was released in Spring 2021, again produced by Patrick Pearson.
+The 'Pale June' EP followed in early 2022.

+2023 - Present: Murmurate

+Walters signed to Canadian label Nettwerk Records in early '23 and announced a new album - 'Murmurate' - for a November release.
+The album was preceded by several singles and music videos, a number of which gained UK radio support from Jo Whiley and Dermot O'Leary at BBC Radio 2.
+Walters performed a 'Sofa Session' for Jo Whiley on 20 December, which included a solo rendition of 'Silent Night'.

 Collaborations and side projects

 Walters has collaborated with The Cranberries guitarist and songwriter Noel Hogan a number of times since 2005, first appearing on Hogan's Mono Band album, and later as part of the Arkitekt project.

-In 2007 Walters co-wrote and performed the track 'Cool is the Night' for the 'Between Voices' album by Anti Atlas, a studio project by Radiohead manager Chris Hufford and classical composer Ned Bigham.
+In 2007, Walters co-wrote and performed the track "Cool is the Night" for the Between Voices album by Anti Atlas, a studio project by Radiohead manager Chris Hufford and classical composer Ned Bigham.

-In 2010, Walters co-wrote several songs with Grammy Award-winning singer/songwriter Joe Henry, one of which – 'Eyes Out For You' – featured on Henry's 2011 album 'Reverie'.
+In 2010, Walters co-wrote several songs with Grammy Award-winning singer/songwriter Joe Henry, one of which – "Eyes Out For You" – featured on Henry's 2011 album, Reverie.

-Walters collaborated with American house producer Morgan Page in 2011, two tracks 'The Actor' and 'Light Years', appearing on Page's 2012 'In the Air' album.
+Walters collaborated with American house producer Morgan Page in 2011, two tracks "The Actor" and "Light Years", appearing on Page's 2012 In the Air album.

-In 2014 Walters launched a new band project called Liu Bei, releasing one single ('Infatuation' b/w 'Atlas World') on UK label Trangressive in July 2014.
+In 2014, Walters launched a new band project called Liu Bei, releasing one single ("Infatuation" b/w "Atlas World") on the British record label Transgressive.
+An independently released EP, 'Goodness', followed in February 2015, which included a collaboration with Slowdive's Rachel Goswell called 'Fields'.
+The band released one further single via Famous Friends Records in September 2015 before announcing their split.
+Walters has continued to use the Liu Bei alias for a number of features and collaborations, including releases with German DJ Solomun.